Potted Raspberry Bushes Chester County PA

 The Nova Raspberry is resistant to most common cane diseases and grows up to 3-4 ft. tall and wide.
 A full sun to part shade lover, this plant is best grown in organically rich, slightly acidic, moist but well-drained soils.
 Raspberries dislike waterlogged soils and shallow chalky soils.
 For best results, plant in a sheltered, sunny position.
 They will tolerate light shade, but the yield is likely to be reduced.

-Heritage Raspberry (Rubus Idaeus)
+'Heritage' Raspberry (Rubus idaeus)

 The Heritage raspberry is an everbearing variety, meaning it produces a crop in both summer and fall.